Edward Chamberlayne: Works

 In 1653 Chamberlayne published a volume of translations from Italian, Spanish, and Portuguese, containing Rise and Fall of Count Olivarez, The Unparallel'd Imposture of Mich. di Molina, an.
 1641, and The Right of the Present King of Portugal, Don John the Fourth.

 Family

-In 1658 Chamberlayne married Susannah, daughter of Richard Clifford, by whom he had nine children.
-John Chamberlayne (1666–1723) was a younger son.
+In 1658 Chamberlayne married Susannah, daughter of Richard Clifford, with whom he had nine children.
 Chamberlayne's wife died on 17 December 1703, and was buried beside her husband.
+They had eight sons and one daughter, among whom were: